jonverrier/UBox/README.md

 * [Licence](#licence)

 ## General info
 UltraBox creates tools to help boutique gym operators create engaging online experiences for their members.

-This is the Core library, which containes code usable across all server and client environments.
+Work in progress for a multo-user app to support:
+- Cohort-based training - such as an 8-week PowerLifting block, with metrics defined by core lists such as deadlify, back squat, bench.
+- Throwdowns, where participants from multiple gyms complete the same series of workouts though heats to final.

 ## Technologies